Big Five personality traits: Learning styles

-Distance Learning
+Distance learning

 When the relationship between the five-factor personality traits and academic achievement in distance education settings was examined in brief, the openness personality trait was found to be the most important variable that has a positive relationship with academic achievement in distance education environments.
 In addition, it was found that self-discipline, extraversion, and adaptability personality traits are generally in a positive relationship with academic achievement.
 The most important personality trait that has a negative relationship with academic achievement has emerged as neuroticism.
 The results generally show that individuals who are organized, planned, determined, who are oriented to new ideas and independent thinking have increased success in distance education environments.
 On the other hand, it can be said that individuals with anxiety and stress tendencies generally have lower academic success.

-Employment

 Occupation and personality fit

 Researchers have long suggested that work is more likely to be fulfilling to the individual and beneficial to society when there is alignment between the person and their occupation.
-For instance, software programmers and scientists were generally more open to experiencing a variety of new activities, were intellectually curious, tended to think in symbols and abstractions, and found repetition boring.
+For instance, software programmers and scientists often rank high on Openness to experience and tend to be intellectually curious, think in symbols and abstractions, and find repetition boring.
+Psychologists and sociologists rank higher on Agreeableness and Openness than economists and jurists.